-Sequoia seeds have low germination rates and high seedling mortality in early years.
+Sequoia seeds have extremely-low germination rates and very high seedling mortality in early years.
 The conditions that allow for successful seed germination and seedling survival rapidly disappear after fire (Harvey et al. 1980, Stark 1968a, Stark 1968b).
-Sequoia seeds require specific conditions to germinate friable mineral soil free of litter and duff and adequate moisture-and germination is typically very low under natural conditions (Harvey et al. 1980, Stark 1968 a, Stark 1968b).
-Of the approximately 8 million seeds that fall per acre following fire (Harvey et al. 1980), a Bayesian estimated mean of only 70,312seedlings establish per acre in the first year post prescribed fire (Stephenson et al. 2023 in preparation).
-The low natural germination rate, combined with very high mortality of naturally sown seedlings during the few years of life (which is variable and can range from 56.5% to 98.4%; Harvey et al 1980, Table 8), which is also reflected in a decrease in the mean number of seedlings after prescribed fire from an estimated 70,312 mean seedlings per acre in year one to an estimated mean of 3,850 seedlings per acre in year five (Stephenson et al. 2023 in preparation), mean that large numbers of seeds would have to be sown and would have to be sown in year one, two, or possibly year three post-fire.
+Sequoia seeds require specific conditions to germinate-friable mineral soil free of litter and duff and adequate moisture-and germination is typically very low under natural conditions (Harvey et al. 1980, Stark 1968 a, Stark 1968b).
+Of the approximately 8 million seeds that fall per acre following fire (Harvey et al. 1980), a Bayesian estimated mean of only 70,31262,055-seedlings establish per acre in the first year post prescribed fire (Stephenson et al. 2023 in preparation). -(38% germination after one day on the ground when placed in native soil, 19% after 10 days on the ground when placed in native soil, 0% after 20 days for seeds placed on the ground; Harvey et al. 1980).
+The low natural germination rate, combined with very high mortality of naturally sown seedlings during the few years of life (which is variable and can range from 56.5% to 98.4%; Harvey et al 1980, Table 8), which is also reflected in a decrease in the mean number of seedlings after prescribed fire from an estimated 70,31262,055 mean seedlings per acre in year one to an estimated mean of 3,850481 seedlings per acre in year five (Stephenson et al. 2023 in preparation), mean that large numbers of seeds would have to be sown and would have to be sown in year one, two, or possibly year three post-fire.
 Further, Hartesveldt and Harvey (1967) tracked individual seedlings over time and found only 1.4% of the seedlings were still alive after two summers of growth.
-In other words, within 18 months of sowing seed, 98.6% mortality had occurred.
+In other words, within 18 months of sowing seed, -ie. in 18 months, 98.6% mortality had occurred.